FangSen9000/fangsen9000.github.io/README.md

 + **<font color='green'>Identify and Model Behavior</font>**, particularly in perceiving and synthesizing dynamic humans, objects, and scenes, I think controling robots by self-supervised training through real-world data and Computer Vision related technologies is the right path.
 + **<font color='green'>Sign Language</font>**, it's a worthwhile direction for **AP** to add to your almost any lab, I can introduce you to this field.
 (It has <font color='green'>high entry threshold</font>, <font color='green'>small competition</font>, <font color='green'>low difficulty in receiving papers</font>, <font color='green'>annual tech hot-spots/Your past technology can be continuously applied</font>, and it is easy to get **funding** or medical funding.), which is a robotics topic based on Computer Vision.

 I am open to academic collaborations and please drop me an email if you are interested in collaborating with me.
-I am seeking an opportunity for **discussion** with the **24Fall** PhD admissions professor.
-(If I contact you it means I can meet your school's minimum requirements).

 ---
 ### **Selected Experience**